makaryb/opsdroid/docs/connectors/icq.md

 - Groups
 - Channels

 If you want opsdroid to work on your group or channel, you should allow bot to join chats.
 You can do it with metabot: in `metabot` help menu select `(Dis)Allow bot to join chats`.
-Then you should add it by opening your channel/group details and select the _Add Members_ button, then search for your bot username and add it.
+Then you would be able to add it by opening your channel/group details and select the _Add Members_ button, then search for your bot username and add it.
 It's a good idea to add the bot as admin or at least allow bot to write.
 You can do it in your channel/group details in `Subscribers`/`Members`.

 ## Whitelisting users